A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae

 In this work, we study the UV/optical evolution of 27 well-observed SLSNe.
-We select only sources which have been well observed by the \swift UVOT, allowing for strong constraints on their UV emission and temperature evolution.
+We select only sources that have been well observed by the \swift UVOT, allowing for strong constraints on their UV emission and temperature evolution.
+Due to a calibration update affecting the UV bands of \swift UVOT by up to 0.3 mag in some cases, we homogeneously recompute the \swift UVOT photometry for each SLSN.
 The majority of our SLSNe also have long-term optical light curves enabled by modern all-sky transient surveys.
 Through our analysis of the SLSNe light curves, we have recovered several known trends among SLSNe.
 The first is that the SEDs of SLSNe are well-fit by modified blackbodies.
-Through a comparison of modified and simple blackbody models we found that while many sources are fit well by either SED model, a majority of sources prefer a modified blackbody.
+Through a comparison of modified and simple blackbody models, we found that while many sources are fit well by either SED model, a majority of sources prefer a modified blackbody.
 These findings are in agreement with direct studies of SLSNe rest-frame UV spectra \citep{chomiuk11, yan17, yan18}.
-From our modified blackbody fits we find a median temperature of $\approx 11,000$ K and median radius of $\approx 4 \times 10^{15}$ cm, each consistent with previous work \citep{lunnan18, chen22a}.
+From our modified blackbody fits, we find a median temperature of $\approx 11,000$ K and a median radius of $\approx 4 \times 10^{15}$ cm, each consistent with previous work \citep{lunnan18, chen23a}.

-While modified blackbody fits to the UVOT data provide strong constraints on temperature and radius evolution, the incomplete coverage of many events precludes the measurement of a peak luminosity and/or total energy for some objects.
-We therefore used MOSFiT and extrapolation of the best-fit model to find a median peak luminosity of $1.5 \times 10^{44}$ erg s$^{-1}$ and median total radiative energy of $2 \times 10^{51}$ erg, again consistent with earlier work \citep{nicholl17c, lunnan18, angus19, chen22a}.
+While modified blackbody fits to the UVOT data provide strong constraints on temperature and radius evolution, the incomplete coverage of many events precludes the measurement of a peak luminosity and/or radiative energy for some objects.
+We therefore used MOSFiT and extrapolation of the best-fit model to find a median peak luminosity of $1.5 \times 10^{44}$ erg s$^{-1}$ and median radiative energy of $2 \times 10^{51}$ erg, again consistent with earlier work \citep{nicholl17c, lunnan18, angus19, chen23a}.